 Google Maps coordinates of the cafe: 30.322526, 35.451958

 You can also find it marked in maps.me

-The last photo op of the Treasury are the fantastic details of the ancient structure.
+The last photo op presented by the Treasury is a close-up of the fantastic details on its facade.
 This one won’t be possible with a phone, but if you have a camera, make sure you bring your best telephoto lens.
 It’s quite astonishing how much detail is preserved even after 2,000 years.